Updated September 14, 2022

 DO I NEED TO BRING AN ID?
-You do NOT need to bring an official government-issued ID to get your vaccine, but we do need something with your name and address, like a piece of mail or a bill.
-The reason we ask for this is simply to verify the identity of the person receiving the vaccine.
+You do NOT need an official government-issued ID, but we do need something with your name and address, like a piece of mail or a bill so we can verify your identity.
 We will not ask about your immigration status.
-The vaccine is administered at not cost to you regardless of your immigration status.
+The vaccine is administered at not cost to you regardless of your insurance, income, or immigration status.

 Your COVID-19 vaccine questions

 I've recently been infected with the COVID-19 virus.
 When can I get vaccinated?

 You can receive your vaccine once your quarantine or isolation period has ended.
 Follow the CDC recommendations for isolation and quarantine here: https://www.cdc.gov/coronavirus/2019-ncov/your-health/quarantine-isolation.html

 Can I "mix and match" my booster dose?

 Yes, if you are 18 years of age and older and completed the primary vaccination of any available COVID-19 vaccine, you may receive a Moderna or Pfizer booster dose.